Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 Although those assertions will be able to catch a multitude of potential bugs, it doesn't give us full confidence that the result is fully correct.
 There are a couple of different ways we can improve on this, however.

 An obvious option would be to replace the real GeoIP provider with a fake instance that will always return the same location, allowing us to hard-code the expected solar times.
-The downside of doing that is that we will be effectively reducing the integration scope, which means we won't be able to verify that our app talks to the 3rd party service correctly.
+The downside of doing that is that we will be effectively reducing the integration scope, which means we won't be able to verify that our app talks to the third-party service correctly.

 As an alternative approach, we can instead substitute the IP address that the test server receives from the client.
 This way we can make the test more strict, while maintaining the same integration scope.

-To accomplish this, we will need to create a startup filter that lets us inject a custom IP address into request context using middleware:
+To accomplish this, we will need to create a startup filter that lets us inject a custom IP address into the request context using a middleware:

 ```csharp
 public class FakeIpStartupFilter : IStartupFilter